cppctamber/ccpwgl2/README.md

 Registering your custom resource server
 ------
-Configuring the ccpwgl2 library to use your custom resource server can be done in a few ways:
+Registering your custom resource server with the library can be done in a few ways:

-- Register a custom config object:
+- Register a custom config object along with your other settings:
 ```
 const customConfig = {
     ...,